SpinbitZ/SpinbitZ/site-rebuild/tasks/TASK-013-github-issues-integration.md

 - Story Points: 3

 ## Dependencies
-- TASK-001: Set up TTDD System
+- TASK-001: Set up TTDD System (Completed)
-- TASK-002: Set up tracking system
+- TASK-002: Set up tracking system (Completed)

 ## Description
-Integrate GitHub Issues with the TTDD system to ensure all tasks and sub-tasks are properly tracked as GitHub Issues.
-This integration will help maintain a clear record of all development work and ensure proper task lifecycle management.
+This task has been abandoned as we have decided to remove GitHub integration from the project.
+The task tracking system will be implemented without GitHub Issues integration.

 ## Acceptance Criteria
 - [ ] Each task from the TTDD system is created as a GitHub Issue